zerotohero-dev/o2js.com-v2/_posts/2015-08-11-my-side-projects.md

 Writing a book, however, requires a huge block of time and Jedi concentration.
 Unfortunately, I'm limited in those resources **:)**.

-So, Instead of writing a new book, I’ll focus on writing more articles here:
+So, instead of writing a new book, I’ll focus on writing more articles here:

 I'll continue making this blog better.